PupilEver/eegdataset/README.md

-# Public EEG Dataset
+# Public EEG Dataset on the Internet

-A list of all public EEG-datasets.
+This is a list of all public EEG-datasets.
 This list of EEG-resources is not exhaustive.
 If you find something new, or have explored any unfiltered link in depth, please update the repository.

 * **Motor-Imagery**
   1. [Left/Right Hand MI](http://gigadb.org/dataset/100295):  Includes 52 subjects (38 validated subjects with discriminative features), results of physiological and psychological questionnares, EMG Datasets, location of 3D EEG electrodes, and EEGs for non-task related states